firstpromoter/fpr-instructions/billing-providers/custom.md

 //this code can go into your payment flow
 // to make this cleaner you can extract it into a function

-const email = &apos;example@example.com&apos;; //replace with actual email const amount = 1000 //actual amount from payment $10 *100 to convert it to cents;
+const email = &apos;example@example.com&apos; //replace with actual email const amount = 1000; //actual amount from payment, e.g., $10.00 is 1000 cents
-const event_id = &quot;43eb-83e9-374ea4600556&quot;// actual event id from payment;
+const event_id = &quot;43eb-83e9-374ea4600556&quot; // actual event id from payment

 const params = {
   email: email,